colidescope/discover/docs/download.md

 ## Download Discover

-Fill out the form and click 'Submit' to start downloading
+Thank you for your interest in Discover.
+To download please fill out the form below and click 'Submit' then click 'Download' to get the latest release of Discover.